 Implement even one of the tips above to set you on a path toward increasing the number of high quality referrals you receive – and give.

-Terrie S. Wheeler, MBC, is the founder and president of Professional Services Marketing, LLC.
+Terrie S. Wheeler, MBC, is the founder and president of PSM Marketing.
 PSM has worked with scores of legal industry clients on the planning and development of high impact websites that consistently deliver qualified leads and new clients.
 They are always happy to share their honest views on your existing website and recommendations for improvement.
 Let Terrie know if you’re interested by emailing her at Terrie@ psm-marketing.com.